-For Virtex-5, the Block Memory Generator core does not support the insertion of errors for correction by ECC in simulation.
-For this reason, the simulated functionality of ECC is identical to non-ECC behavior with the SBITERR and DBITERR outputs always equal to 0.
+For Virtex-5, the Block Memory Generator core does not support the insertion of errors for correction by BuiltIn_ECC in simulation.
+For this reason, the simulated functionality of ECC is identical to non-ECC behavior with the SBITERR and DBITERR outputs always disabled.

 Virtex-6 devices, however, support error injection through two new optional pins: INJECTSBITERR and INJECTDBITERR.
-Users can use these optional error injection pins as debug pins to inject single or double bit errors on specific locations during write operations.
-Then, the user can check the assertion of the SBITERR and DBITERR signals at the output of those addresses.
+Users can use these optional error injection pins as debug pins to inject single or double-bit errors into specific locations during write operations.
+The user can then check the assertion of the SBITERR and DBITERR signals at the output of those addresses.
 The user has the option to have no error injection pins, or to have only one or both of the error injection pins.

 The RDADDRECC output port indicates the address at which a SBITERR or DBITERR has occurred.
-The RDADDRECC port, the two error injection ports, and the two error output ports are optional and come into existence only when the ECC option is chosen.
-If the ECC feature is not selected by the user, the primitive's INJECTSBITERR and INJECTDBITERR ports are internally driven to '0', and the primitive's OUTPUTS SBITERR, DBITERR, and RDADDRECC are not connected externally.
+The RDADDRECC port, the two error injection ports, and the two error output ports are optional and become available only when the BuiltIn_ECC option is chosen.
+If the BuiltIn_ECC feature is not selected by the user, the primitive's INJECTSBITERR and INJECTDBITERR ports are internally driven to '0', and the primitive's outputs SBITERR, DBITERR, and RDADDRECC are not connected externally.